rfinn/hapy/README.md

 # hapy
-package with code for analyzing astronomy images (including tasks specific to halpha narrowband imaging)
+package with code for analyzing astronomy images (including tasks specific to halpha narrowband imaging).  it makes me hapy!